 One thing that Napoleon did not like about Rose was her name.
 He called her Josephine from the start, and that is how she is still known today.

-When Napoleon went on field trip to Egypt his wife bought a small castle with surrounding estate just outside of Paris: Chateau de Malmaison.
-She hired two architects Percier and Fontaine, to start the costly conversion of the Chateau in the style of classical antiquity.
+The Chateau de Malmaison would be her haven for the rest o f her life.
+She hired two architects, Percier and Fontaine, to start the costly renovations of the Chateau in the style of classical antiquity.

-From the start Josephine determined the style and allure of Napoleon's Parisian homes.
-Joséphine spent millions of francs on furniture, clothes and diamonds.
+From the start of their marriage, Josephine determined the style and allure of Napoleon's Parisian homes.
+She spent millions of francs on furniture, clothes and diamonds.
 Her taste for clothes was trendsetting in Paris.
 Now the ancien régime with its powdered wigs, rigid corsets and crinolines was over, dress and hairdo was going the opposite way.

 The ladies wore gowns of thin, smooth fabric with a raised waist.

-Josephine and her girlfriends had the habit to wet the dress with oil or water just prior to the start of a soirée, so the fabric would paste to the skin, accentuating their natural shapes.
-Dresses and tunics were modeled after the ancient Greeks and Romans and with loosely pinned-up curls and sandals they wanted to look like Diana, the Roman goddess of the hunt.l
+Josephine and her girlfriends had the habit to wet the dress with oil or water prior to the start of a soirée. , The fabric would paste to the skin, accentuating their natural shapes.
+Dresses and tunics were modelled after the ancient Greeks and Romans.
+With loosely pinned-up curls and sandals, they wanted to look like Diana, the Roman goddess of the hunt.

 While the average Parisian worker had to maintain his family with 600 francs per year in that time, Joséphine bought 900 dresses and 520 pair of shoes in a year’s time.

-Napoleon was not amused with his wife squandering money like that.
-But as soon as he came home from his campaigns and was able to enjoy the results of her spending, he would usually come around.
+Napoleon was not amused by his wife squandering money like that.
+But each time as he came home from his campaigns and was able to enjoy the results of her spending, he would usually come around.
 He would even throw dresses into the fireplace if he did not like them, or thought she had worn it on too many occasions.

-Despite this great love between Napoleon and Josephine the marriage ended premature anyway.
-In 1810 Napoleon realized Josephine would not be able to give him the long expected heir to the throne.
+Despite this great love between Napoleon and Josephine the marriage ended prematurely anyway.
+In 1810 Napoleon realized Josephine would not be able to give him the long-expected heir to the throne.
 She was 43 years old and had never been pregnant since they got together.

-Josephine continued to lead a mondaine life and organize celebrations, parties and balls.
+Josephine continued to lead a mondaine life and organized celebrations, parties and balls.

 Napoleon married the young Marie Louise of Austria, who finally gave him a son.

-Ironic is the fact that Napoleon II never ruled over France as his father would have wished and he died childless while in exile in Austria at the age of 21.
+Ironic is the fact that Napoleon II never ruled over France as his father would have wished.
+He died childless while in exile in Austria at the age of 21.

-The two children that Josephine had from her first marriage, however, provided descendants in many European royal families.
+The two children that Josephine had with her first husband provided descendants in many European royal families.

-Josephine’s daughter Hortense de Beuharnais married Louis, the brother of Napoleon I and became Queen of the Netherlands.
-And it was her son, Napoleon III, who would become the second Emperor of France!
+Josephine’s daughter Hortense de Beauharnais married Louis, the brother of Napoleon I and became Queen of the Netherlands.
+And it was Hortense's son, Napoleon III, who would become the second Emperor of France!

-Josephine’s son Eugene married Princess Augusta of Bavaria, and this happy couple had seven children, who all ended up in aristocratic and royal families around Europe.
+Josephine’s son Eugene married Princess Augusta of Bavaria.
+This happy couple had seven children, who all ended up in aristocratic and royal families around Europe.
 Eugene’s eldest daughter, named after Josephine by request of Napoleon I, married King Oscar I and became Queen Josephine of Sweden.

 After the major defeat in the battle of Leipzig Napoleon’s reign was almost over and he was exiled to Elba.
 On February 26, 1815 he manages to escape and return to France.
 This was the start of his hundred days, which ended with the battle of Waterloo on June 18, 1815.
 Now he was exiled to the other side of the world on the tiny Island of St. Helena.